nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # **Key concepts**

-`Speedster`'s design reflects the mission to automatically master all the available AI acceleration techniques and deliver the **fastest AI ever.** As a result, `Speedster` leverages available enterprise-grade open-source optimization tools.
+`Speedster`'s design reflects our mission to automatically master each and every existing AI acceleration techniques to deliver the **fastest AI ever**.
+As a result, `Speedster` leverages available enterprise-grade open-source optimization tools.
 If these tools and  communities already exist, and are distributed under a permissive license (Apache, MIT, etc), we integrate them and happily contribute to their communities.
-However, many tools do not exist yet, in which case we implement them and open-source the code so that the community can benefit from it.
+However, many tools do not exist yet, in which case we implement them and open-source the code so that our community can benefit from it.

-`Speedster` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the stack.
+`Speedster` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the software to hardware stack.

-- [x]  **Converter:** converts the input model from its original framework to the framework backends supported by `Speedster`, namely PyTorch, TensorFlow, and ONNX.
+- [x]  **Converter:** converts the input model from its original framework to the framework backends supported by `Speedster`, namely PyTorch, ONNX and TensorFlow.
 This allows the Compressor and Optimizer modules to apply any optimization technique to the model.
 - [x]  **Compressor:** applies various compression techniques to the model, such as pruning, knowledge distillation, or quantization-aware training.
 - [x]  **Optimizer:** converts the compressed models to the intermediate representation (IR) of the supported deep learning compilers.
 The compilers apply both post-training quantization techniques and graph optimizations, to produce compiled binary files.
-- [x]  **Inference Learner:** takes the best performing compiled model and converts it to the same interface as the original input model.
+- [x]  **Inference Learner:** takes the best performing compiled model and converts it back into the same interface as the original input model.

 ![nebullvm nebuly ai](https://user-images.githubusercontent.com/100476561/180975206-3a3a1f80-afc6-42b0-9953-4b8426c09b62.png)